Skip to content

 • Policy management - Configure access policies through the Aembit Tenant, Terraform provider, or API.

-To verify your deployment is working correctly, see Verify the connection in the setup guide.
+To verify your Tenant configuration is working correctly, see Verify the connection in the setup guide.

 The Gateway supports both third-party SaaS MCP providers and customer-built MCP servers, subject to compatibility and configuration.